 // It might not all be plain sailing so be prepared for the low points.

 Rejections are part of the process just stay positive and focused and learn along the way.
 Ask questions to gauge feedback on your CV and interview performance so you can leverage this going forward.
+Also learn how to answer tough interview questions to improve interview successes.

 Always approach the job search process with a positive "I Can Do This" attitude.
 I've found books like The Morning Miracle by Hal Elrod as great motivators and helpful when going through change in life - a positive outlook can really focus the mind.